-In the following Theorem, we introduce a new version of Combinatorial Nullstellensatz over division rings II which was introduced in \cite[Theorem 3.2]{Paran1} by Elad Paran.
-Our proof is different from that in \cite{Paran1}.
-Consequently, we obtain Corollary \ref{ComNulstellensatz2} which is similar to \cite[Lemma 3.1]{Thieu1}.
+In the following Theorem, we present a new version of Combinatorial Nullstellensatz over division rings II, which was introduced in \cite[Theorem 3.2]{Paran1} by Elad Paran.
+Our proof is different from the one in \cite{Paran1}.
+As a consequence, we derive Corollary \ref{ComNulstellensatz2} which is analogous to \cite[Lemma 3.1]{Thieu1}.